mars-protocol/whitepaper/README.md

 Validators will be required to produce blocks for Mars Hub.
 Mars Hub’s design calls for a PoS consensus mechanism native to the Cosmos SDK v0.45.
 This includes a permissionless validator set, which is open to participation by any entity.

 Mars Hub is expected to use the validator infrastructure native to the Cosmos SDK v0.45 with slight modifications to the incentives module as noted below in “Bespoke Modules at Launch.”
-A testnet and testnet MARS are expected to be available via a Mars testnet web app faucet.
+A testnet, testnet faucet and testnet MARS are expected to be publicly available.

 Validator participation on the Mars Hub testnet and mainnet is encouraged.
 A validator onboarding document available to the community prior to the launches of the testnet and mainnet is expected to be accessible at [docs.marsprotocol.io](https://docs.marsprotocol.io/mars-protocol/).

 **Bespoke Modules at launch**

-Appchains using the Cosmos SDK are constructed by aggregating the configurable and interoperable modules listed here.
-Mars Hub is designed with three additional custom modules:

 Appchains using the Cosmos SDK are constructed by aggregating the configurable and interoperable modules listed [here](https://docs.cosmos.network/main/modules/).
 Mars Hub is designed with three additional custom modules: